 “If you’re not experienced in the art world, it can be intimidating to enter a white cube and not know where to start,” Johnson- Chyzhykov says.

-The key to overcoming that sense of dread, both specialists said, is having a project in mind when you start: Maybe it’s an empty space on your wall that needs to be filled, or a desire to add a specific color to a room.
+The key to overcoming that sense of overwhelm, both specialists said, is having a project in mind when you start: Maybe it’s an empty space on your wall that needs to be filled, or a desire to add a specific color to a room.

 “Once you have an intention, it doesn’t matter if you know the vocabulary, you’ll know what you’re looking for, and that makes it much easier to find something you love.”